GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 Import from OpenStreetMap
 ==========================

 OpenStreetMap (OSM) is a collaborative, open-source mapping database that provides freely accessible geographic data, maintained by a global community of contributors.
-OpenStreetMap parsers retrieve OSM data using the Overpass API.
+OpenStreetMap parsers retrieve OSM data using the `Overpass API<https://wiki.openstreetmap.org/wiki/Overpass_API>`_.

 By default, the parser uses the German Overpass server:
 ``https://overpass-api.de/api/interpreter/``
 You can override this by setting a custom URL in the ``url`` attribute of the ``OpenStreetMapParser`` class.

-Overpass queries are written in Overpass QL.
+Overpass queries are written in `Overpass QL<https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL>`_.
 Query configuration is handled through the ``query_settings`` attribute, which includes:

     * ``bbox_margin`` (default: ``0.0``): A proportional buffer applied to the query bounding box.
 It expands the area by a fraction of its width to ensure surrounding features are included.